Kosovo–Russia relations: Cultural ties

-Era Istrefi, a Kosmet-born singer, was permitted to perform the song Live It Up in the 2018 FIFA World Cup held in Russia, was another sign of the increase of cultural ties between two states.
+Era Istrefi, a Kosovo-born singer, was permitted to perform the song Live It Up in the 2018 FIFA World Cup held in Russia, was another sign of the increase of cultural ties between two countries.

-In September 2020, Serbia and Kosovo agreed for economic normalisation with Donald Trump brokering.
-Russia also welcomed the normalisation between two states, signalling another thaw in problematic Kosovan–Russian relations.
+In September 2020, Kosovo and Serbia agreed for economic normalisation with Donald Trump brokering.
+Though Russia has openly supported Serbia over Kosovo and has still maintained it, Russia also welcomed the normalisation between two nations, signalling another thaw in problematic Kosovan–Russian relations.